AndreaDavies228/Band_Database/README.md

 The psychopg2 module is used to run database queries and tabulate is used to format the results.
 Functions that access the database are contained in the queries.py file, while other functions are in functions.py.

+## Current Limitations

+The following limitations are planned to be addressed in a future update:

+* It's not possible to enter multiple bands or band members with the same name
+* The search function relies on perfect matches (case insensitive)

 ## Author

 Andrea Davies - Design and Coding